Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: 2D Yang-Mills Measure

 \begin{Remark} The above analysis carries over to $\R^2$ (equipped with the standard area form).
 For unbounded regions of $\R^2$, we use $K_\infty(g) \equiv 1$.
 Using the fact that $\int_G K_t(g)dg = 1$ for all $t$, the partition function $Z_{\R^2,\lambda_0d^2x}$ simply becomes unity.
 Since the area of $\R^2$ is not normalizable, the effective coupling constant for Yang-Mills theory on $\R^2$ is simply $\lambda = \lambda_0$.
 (We can think of $\lambda$ as $\lambda_0$ times the area of the unit square, which is one.) \end{Remark}

 \begin{Remark} The Yang-Mills measure we describe in fact consists of an average of all possible topological bundle types over $\Sigma$ \cite{Levy2}.
-In \cite{Levy2}, a more refined construction associated to a graph $\G$ over $\Sigma$ and a bundle type a Yang-Mills measure on a configuration space that covers $G^{E(\Gamma)}$.
-However, when $\lambda \to 0$, the dominant contribution to the Yang-Mills measure comes from the trivial bundle, since then one has the trivial connection in which all holonomies are trivial.
-(In other words, $K_t(g_{\pd F})$ is concentrated near $g_{\pd F} = 1$ for $t$ small.)
-Nontrivial bundles will be asymptotically zero due to exponentially small factors arising from the topology (i.e. instantons).
-Thus, for our analysis at small coupling, it suffices to work with the averaged Yang-Mills measure described above. \end{Remark}
+In \cite{Levy2}, to a graph $G$ over $\Sigma$ and a bundle type over $\Sigma$, a more refined construction associates to such datum a Yang-Mills measure on a configuration space that covers $G^{E(\Gamma)}$.
+However, when $\lambda \to 0$, the dominant contribution to the Yang-Mills measure comes from the trivial bundle.
+On the continuum side, this arises from connections near the trivial connection having holonomies close to $1$.
+On the lattice side, this arises from $K_t(g)$ concentrating near $g = 1$ for $t$ small.
+In this way, nontrivial bundles will make asymptotically zero contributions due to exponentially small factors arising from the topology (i.e. instantons).
+Thus, for our analysis at small coupling, it suffices to work with the averaged Yang-Mills measure described above.
+For $G$ simply-connected, all $G$-bundles over $\Sigma$ are trivial. \end{Remark}

 We will compute the asymptotics of (\ref{exact1}) as $\lambda = \lambda_0|S^2| \to 0$ in Section \ref{Sec:Asymp} to give an explicit example of the relation between exact asymptotics and perturbation theory.